Folk Bitch Trio

 Folk Bitch Trio is an Australian musical trio.
-The trio consists of Grace Sinclair, Jeanie Pilkington, and Heide Peverelle.
+The trio comprises Grace Sinclair, Jeanie Pilkington and Heide Peverelle.

 History

 The trio began in 2020 in Melbourne.
-That year, they released their debut single titled "Headlights".
-In 2022, the trio released a split with the band Bones and Jones titled "Friendly Neighbor/If I Was a Man".
-In 2023, the trio released two new songs titled "Analogue" and "I Heard".
-In 2024, the group released a song titled "God's a Different Sword".
+That year, they released their debut single entitled "Houselights".
+In 2022, the trio released a split with the band Bones and Jones, entitled "Friendly Neighbour/If I Was a Man".
+In 2023, the trio released two new songs entitled "Analogue" and "I Heard".
+In 2024, the group released a song entitled "God's a Different Sword".
 The trio announced they had signed to Jagjaguwar in 2025.
 Their debut album, Now Would Be a Good Time, was released on 25 July 2025.